Hospital Transfer Center Software: Essential but Insufficient

 With hospital center transfer software, you begin to see inefficiencies in your current processes, you can increase referral volume as a result of freeing up bed space faster than ever, and you will be able to identify revenue opportunities that never would have arisen otherwise.

-Central Logic has seen firsthand the impact such a solution can have on patient throughput and per-patient profitability.
+ABOUT has seen firsthand the impact such a solution can have on patient throughput and per-patient profitability.
 Our solution has historically provided an unprecedented level of control and visibility into intake, inter-hospital and intra-health system transfers, but those aren’t the only movements the patient might experience during their encounters with your health system.

 Your hospital transfer center software is essential, but it isn’t sufficient to truly optimize the full experience of patients moving into, through, and out of your health system.
 For that, you need three additional cornerstones.

 Thus far, we’ve really only covered the intake of patients and the transfer of patients between facilities within a health system.
 But it’s important to understand that all those new patients will at some point require discharge, often to a post-acute care (PAC) setting where they can continue their care journey.